ebisLab/100DayCodeChallenge/README.md

 **Day 39 5/21/2019** - Experimenting with menu button through pure css.
 Learned the **:not(element)** selector - example **:not(p)** which translates to set something for all elements that are not **"< p >"**. <br>
 Fortified knowledge on media queries.

 **Day 40 5/22/2019** - Expanded knowledge on media queries and max-width sizes.
-Learned about **brief** documents and how they must be followed strictly.
+Learned about **brief** documents and how they must be followed strictly as they are requirements.